 Price range: $50 to $150

-On the other hand, if you want to have a massive hairstyle that looks like one of those shampoo commercials, then go with thick hair extensions.
-Such extensions are the most expensive and weigh in the range of 200 grams.
+On the other hand, if you want a massive hairstyle that looks like one of those shampoo commercials, go with thick hair extensions.
+Such extensions are the most expensive and weigh around 200 grams.

-Some women want to be discrete about additional layers of hair on their heads.
-Others go all the way in with the most drastic look.
+Some women want to be discrete about additional layers of hair on their heads, while others go all out with the most drastic look.
 If your budget allows it, go for it!

 Weight: 150 to 200 grams per set